Showing all 15 results

-EQ Saddleworld has a huge range of horse reins and bridle accessories available for any rider and their horse.
+EQ Saddlery has a huge range of horse reins and bridle accessories available for any rider and their horse.
 Bridle accessories should complement your existing bridle or reins including neck straps, rein stops, bridle pads and more.
 If you're looking to make your bridle look brand new once again, a range of bridle parts including nosebands, crown pieces, browbands or cheek pieces to replace your old ones is the perfect option.
 Bridle accessories come in a range of styles, design and colours to suit each and every riders needs.
-At EQ Saddleworld we aim to provide you with the best range of choices to suit your needs.
+At EQ Saddlery we aim to provide you with the best range of choices to suit your needs.

 There are a huge range of reins available for horse riding.
 Whether you are a casual weekend rider or a dedicated eventer, the right reins can make all the difference.
 Riding is a conversation between you and your horse, communicated through your body, your voice, and perhaps most importantly, your hands.
 The reins are the conduit between your hands and your horse and your choice of reins can either enhance or hinder your communication.

 Regardless of the type of reins you choose for your horse, you need good quality heavyweight reins – your horse will thank you!
 Heavier reins are easier for your horse to feel; the weight of the reins transfers the movements of your hands in a consistent and noticeable way.
 This means your subtle signals will be picked up by your horse giving you more fine-grained control of your horse.

 Using reins made from lightweight material means your horse won’t be able to feel your signals as clearly.
 Poor quality reins can lead you to pull on the reins more than necessary and apply undue pressure on your horses mouth in order to get a response to your cues.
 High quality reins are an investment in your ride experience and are better for you and your horse.